 Following surgery, physical therapy will be needed to regain healthy function of the shoulder.
 Although healing time from shoulder arthroscopy varies, many patients recover within three to six months.

 In addition to arthroscopic shoulder repair, our EmergeOrtho shoulder experts offer:

 - Removal of loose pieces of cartilage or bone

 - Resection of the distal clavicle

-No matter what shoulder injury you experience, EmergeOrtho has one of the most experienced, skilled, and caring orthopedic treatment teams in North Carolina.
+No matter the type of shoulder injury you’ve suffered, EmergeOrtho has one of the most experienced, skilled, and caring orthopedic treatment teams in North Carolina.
 Our practice remains informed of the latest techniques and innovations to improve outcomes for patients, including minimally invasive total joint replacement and reconstruction.

-To learn more about arthroscopic shoulder repair, request a consultation now.
+To learn more about shoulder arthroscopy, request a consultation now.